jkcorrea/awesome_rails_console/README.md

 The pros of `awesome_rails_console` are:

-* Less gem dependances (Only pry-rails and awesome_print other than rails.
+* Less gem dependances (Only pry-rails and amazing_print other than rails.
 The rest are optional)
 * Simpler prompt modification (Similar to the default prompt you're already familiar with)
 * No need to worry about configuration (because there are not much options anyway)